skasproject/skas/docs/api-server.md

 The Authentication Webhook of the API server should be configured to reach our authentication module.

-Depending of your installation, the directory mentioned below may differs[coding-rules.md](coding-rules.md).
+Depending of your installation, the directory mentioned below may differs.

 Also, this procedure assume the API Server is managed by the Kubelet, as a static Pod.
 If your API Server is managed by another system (i.e. systemd), you should adapt accordingly.

 **The following operations must be performed on all nodes hosting an instance of the Kubernetes API server**.
 Typically, all nodes of the control plane.